 Has “lose 10 pounds” been your New Year’s resolution for the last five years?

+If you’ve been setting goals and not reaching them, try to make them into a daily habit.
 Think about one thing that you could do every morning to push you closer to reaching your goal.

 Do you need several morning routines?

 Your day may look different every day.
-Maybe you work part time or take your child to preschool three days a week.
+Maybe you work part-time or take your child to preschool three days a week.
 Maybe you go to the YMCA for Zumba twice a week.
 Or maybe you just had a rough night and want to sleep in a little.

 I‘m not a natural morning person, but so many productivity books recommend starting your day ridiculously early.
 While I see the benefits of getting up early (or at least before the kids wake up), it’s not always practical.
 Maybe you have a newborn or a toddler who is potty training.
 Maybe you have an older child with health issues.